Dramatically rising along the border of Tennessee and North Carolina, the Great Smoky Mountains is America’s most visited national park.

 One of the best things to do in the Great Smoky Mountains is to just spend a day admiring the unique surroundings.

-With such a diverse range of foliage, each season welcomes a myriad of different flowers and changing colours.
+With such a diverse range of foliage, each season welcomes a myriad of different flowers and changing colors.
 If you visit in spring or summer, you will be able to view the park in full bloom, with bright wildflowers covering the mountains and valleys.

 During Fall, the lush green foliage takes on a completely different look – one that is potentially even more beautiful.
-As the temperature begins to drop and the leaves change color, the park is completely transformed with vibrant shades of red, gold, yellow and orange.
+As the temperature begins to drop and the leaves change color, the park is completely transformed with vibrant shades of red, gold, yellow, and orange.

 18. Raft the Pigeon River